gbronca/django-app/README.md

 15. Make sure to update `requirements.txt` file.

-16. in the command line type `heroku run python manage.py migrate` to migrate the database and create the tables.
+16. in the command line type: `heroku run python manage.py migrate` to migrate the database and create the tables.

 17. To create a superuser via Heroku bash commands type in the command line `heroku run bash`, then `python manage.py createsuperuser`. after entering the superuser details, type exit to exit the bash terminal.